zekusmaximus/runtime-zyjeski-com/docs/CONSCIOUSNESS-SCHEMA.md

 This document describes the data structure used to represent character consciousness states in the Runtime.zyjeski.com platform.
 The schema models the mind as a computer operating system with processes, memory, resources, and debug capabilities.
+The runtime implementation uses modules such as `EmotionStateEngine`, `ActionRouter` and `TickLoop` to manipulate this schema at runtime.

 ## Overview